Radon in homes and other dwellings

 Radon primarily enters buildings through the soil underneath the building.
 It can move through cracks in the foundation, construction joints, as well as gaps around service pipes, floor drains and window casements.

 Exposure to radon over the long-term can cause lung cancer.
-About 16 percent of lung cancer deaths in Canada are due to indoor radon exposure.
-Radon is the leading cause of lung cancer for non-smokers and the second leading cause for smokers.
-You have a 1 in 3 chance of developing lung cancer in your lifetime if you are exposed to high levels of radon and you smoke or used to smoke.
-For non-smokers, the risk is 1 in 20.
+About 16% of lung cancer deaths in Canada are due to indoor radon exposure.
+Radon is the leading cause of lung cancer for non-smokers and the second leading cause among smokers.
+You have a one in 3 chance of developing lung cancer in your lifetime if you are exposed to high levels of radon and you smoke or used to smoke.
+For non-smokers, the risk is one in 20.

-Since lung cancer takes time to develop, radon exposure does not produce immediate symptoms.
-The only way to know your exposure is to test your home for radon.
-Remediation should be conducted if elevated levels are found.
-Remediation is the term used to describe the various processes used to reduce the amount of radon in homes and other buildings.
+Because lung cancer takes time (years) to develop, the risk of developing lung cancer from radon depends on its concentration in the indoor air of the home or building and the length of time exposed.
+Since radon exposure does not produce immediate symptoms, the only way to know your exposure is to test your home for radon.
+Remediation should be conducted if levels are found above the recommended guideline below.
+Remediation is the process of reducing the amount of radon in homes and other buildings.

 How is radon measured?

-Long-term testing is recommended to provide an accurate measurement of radon concentrations in a home and building.
+Long-term testing is recommended to provide an accurate measurement of radon concentrations in a home or building.
 Long-term testing is easy to conduct and can be done using do-it-yourself radon test kits.
-These kits contain small wall-mounted radon detectors that are placed in the home for 3 months or longer (6 to 12 months is recommended).
-Other types of radon detectors can be used to conduct short-term tests, but because radon levels can vary greatly over a period of 24 hours, very short-term tests (2 to 7 days) are not recommended.
+These kits contain small wall-mounted radon detectors that are placed in the home for 3 months or longer, ideally during the fall or winter (6 to 12 months is recommended).
+Because radon levels can vary greatly over a period of 24 hours, short-term tests (2 to 7 days) are not recommended.

 Is there radon in B.C.?

-Sampling results from a recent Health Canada cross-country survey of radon concentrations found that the percentage of homes in the Northern and Interior health regions that reported radon levels greater than 200 Bq/m3 ranged from 6 to 30 percent.
-Even though higher radon levels are generally found in the North and Interior, it is still possible that homes in other parts of the province could have high radon levels.
+Sampling results from a recent Health Canada cross-country survey of radon concentrations found that the percentage of homes in the Northern and Interior health regions that reported radon levels greater than 200 Bq/m3 ranged from 6 to 30%.
+It’s still possible that homes in other parts of the province have high radon levels but more testing needs to be conducted and reported.

 Should I get my home tested?